yrmvgh/yiufcrawl/README.md

       than normal.
 Be careful though, increasing their fire resistance (through an item, ring, etc), will reduce their healing.
 Maybe you can find a source of lowering their fire resistance?
     * They have very low magic resistance.
     * They have the glow mutation, which increases with experience, which reduces their stealth.
-However, at level 3, it also gives a chance to daze or blind enemies.
+However, at level 3, it expands how far they can see.
     * Cold and water damage does double the resistable amount of damage, in addition to the penalties of having one level of cold vulnerability.
 A ring of ice would be very valuable here, reducing the cold damage done, as well as increasing the healing from fire damage.
 Unfortunately, there is no water resistance buff... muahahaha....